cbcrc/rc-oauth2-client/README.md

         cookieMode:false        //optional - persist access token payload using cookies rather
                                 //           than the default (and recommended!) local storage mechanism
                                 //default = false
-        cookieDomain:undefined  //optional - define the domain value to which peristed data will be bound
+        cookieDomain:undefined  //optional - define the domain value to which cookies will be bound
+                                //           The setting is used to persist viafoura session cookie (if vfDependant is set to true)
+                                //           and/or the access token payload cookie (if cookieMode is set to true)
                                 //default = undefined (therfore, the current request's domain)
                                 //Attention: the value of cookieDomain MUST be the same as context #1 settings }